caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 Done!
 It's that easy.

+# Test the automated build

-Now lets try it out.
+Lets try it out!

 1. Back in VSCode, edit the ARM template to add a comment to the storage account.

 ```json